Revolution 1848

 Article 4.
 The Roman Republic will enter into such relations with the rest of Italy as our common nationality demands.

-On February 18th Pope Pius, believing this Declaration of a Roman Republic to be an intolerable revolutionary overthrow of what was not only an historically valid polity but which was also, and more importantly, the divinely ordained seat of the Papacy, called upon France, Austria, Naples and Spain to restore the States of the Church to Papal Sovereignty.
+On February 18th Pope Pius, believing this Declaration of a Roman Republic to be an intolerable revolutionary overthrow of what was not only an historically valid polity but which was also, and more importantly, the divinely ordained seat of the Papacy, called upon traditionally catholic European powers to restore the States of the Church to Papal Sovereignty.

-In March at Novara the Austrians won an important victory over the forces led by Sardinia-Piedmont prompting King Charles Albert to abdicate.
-He was succeeded by a son, Victor Emmanuel who, in a personal interview with the Austrian commander Radetzky agreed to the continuance of the Sardinian Statuto constitutional arrangements as this continuance was seen, by the Austrians, to be likely to better reconcile potentially turbulent Piedmontese radicals to the post-conflict situation.
+In a subsequent battle contested near Novara, which lasted the whole day of 22 March 1849 and ended at dawn on 23 March, the Austrians won an important victory over the forces led by Piedmont-Sardinia prompting King Charles Albert to abdicate.
+He was succeeded by a son, Victor Emmanuel who, in a personal interview with the Austrian commander Radetzky agreed to the continuance of the Piedmontese-Sardinian Statuto constitutional arrangements as this continuance was seen, by the Austrians, to be likely to better reconcile potentially turbulent Piedmontese radicals, (Genoa was notable a radicalist city), to the post-conflict situation.

-Austrian intervention secured the restoration of the Grand Duke of Tuscany to his throne - it now seemed that Rome would similarly be returned to Papal authority before many weeks had passed.
+Popular local intervention secured the restoration of the Grand Duke of Tuscany to his throne some days later - it now seemed that Rome would similarly be returned to Papal authority before many weeks had passed.

 The government of Louis Napoleon in France preferred that Austrian arms should not themselves achieve the restoration of the Papal power in Rome as this could lead to the re-establishment of an Austrian hegemony in the peninsula that could well be harmful to the perceived interests of France.
 Louis Napoleon also hoped to gain favour with powerful Roman Catholic interests in France through a French intervention intended to win Rome back to the sovereignty of the papacy.